Table of Contents

 part of Haskell already.
 Haskell achieves a nice separation of I/O

-from the rest of the language through the IO
+from the rest of the language through the IO monad as well.

-Earlier in this chapter, you read about hGetContents
+Earlier in this chapter, you read about hGetContents.

-it returns can be used in pure code.
+We explained that the String it returns can be used in pure code.

 We need to get a bit more specific about what side-effects are.
 When we say Haskell has no side-effects, what exactly does that mean?